krisedtemakatt/programvarutesting/README.md

 ### Efficiency

-- [ ] Verify the time taken to login is less than 1 second.
+- [ ] Verify the time taken to log in is less than 1 second.
-- [ ] Verify that logging in is not unneccessarily complicated.
+- [ ] Verify that logging in is not unnecessarily complicated.

 ### Portability